MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 ### Register the device for Windows Autopilot

 Devices provisioned through Autopilot will only receive the guided OOBE Autopilot experience on first boot.
-Once updated to Windows 10, the device should be registered to ensure a continued Autopilot experience in the event of PC reset.
+After updating to Windows 10, the device should be registered to ensure a continued Autopilot experience in case the PC resets.
 You can enable automatic registration for an assigned group using the **Convert all targeted devices to Autopilot** setting.
 For more information, see [Create an Autopilot deployment profile](enrollment-autopilot.md#create-an-autopilot-deployment-profile).

 Also see [Adding devices to Windows Autopilot](add-devices.md).